tKetelhut95/Databricks-Projects/SQL: Orders DLT Pipeline/README.md

 ## Business Requirements:
   * The Leadership team needs a Dashboard that shows order amounts and customer account balances broken down by region, nation, and market segment...preferably into hemisphere views for East and West
   * Orders data should only contain records on or after 1995-01-01
-  * The data needs to be updated automatically as new orders, customers, region, and nation data files are transported into an AWS S3 bucket
+  * The data needs to be updated automatically as new orders, customers, region, and nation data files are transported into an AWS S3 Bucket

 ## Architecture:
 ![Databricks-Orders-Pipeline](https://github.com/tKetelhut95/Databricks-Orders-Pipeline/assets/16889892/40b0bb2b-3c86-4acd-b097-32568a584fb3)